JongKI-PARK/OSTEPprac/CHAP16/README.md

 # Notice

-Source code relocation.py is from
+Source code `segmentation.py` is from https://github.com/remzi-arpacidusseau/ostep-homework/tree/master/vm-segmentation
-See more details about this program
+See more details about this program in https://github.com/remzi-arpacidusseau/ostep-homework/blob/master/vm-segmentation/README.md

 # Homework